ECON 7032 - Public Economics PG

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 learn the basic tools, concepts and models necessary for competence in key topics in Public Economics 2 learn to analyse policy challenges facing governments around the world and learn to find solutions to these challenges, taking into account obstacles to implementation 3 learn a set of perspectives into the economic activities of the government sector that will help them become enlightened participants - engaged citizens, voters, politicians and/or civil servants - in society
+1 Use the basic tools, concepts and models to solve problems in key topics in Public Economics; 2 analyse policy challenges facing governments around the world and learn to find solutions to these challenges, taking into account obstacles to implementation; 3 apply economic perspectives on activities of the government sector to become well-informed, engaged participants - citizens, voters, politicians and/or civil servants - in society.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge